chrislattman/blogging-project/docs/terminal-commands/index.md

 1. Run `sudo umount /dev/sdXX`, using the name from step 2 above
     - This removes OS access to the files and folders on the device, but still allows your computer hardware to communicate with the device itself
 1. Optional: run `sudo dd if=/dev/zero of=/dev/sdXX bs=4M status=progress && sync`
-    - This overwrites the entire device with zeros
+    - This overwrites the entire partition with zeros
     - This can take a really long time to complete
     - It's okay if it says `No space left on device` at the end
 1. Run `sudo mkfs.exfat /dev/sdXX -v`